Influencers, are you getting fewer work offers?

 Should you reconsider your pricing model?

-If you’re not attracting the demand you had expected, it may be time to ask yourself the following questions:
+If you’re not attracting the demand you had expected, it may be time to ask yourself the following questions:- Are you charging high prices just because everybody else is?

-• Are you inflating your prices by factoring equipment costs into your pricing structure?
+- Are you inflating your prices by factoring equipment costs into your pricing structure?

-• Are you conscious that you are not offering genuine pay per click/pay per view value?
+- Are you conscious that you are not offering genuine pay per click/pay per view value?

-• Are you worried that you are not competitive in the global marketplace?
+- Are you worried that you are not competitive in the global marketplace?

 If you answered yes to the above, it might be time to reconsider your pricing model.
 Not sure?
 Feel free to get in touch and discuss your rates.
 We’d love to help because only when the price corrects itself will we collectively prosper.